-When I started this blog on October 29, 2005, there were few websites for coin collectors.
-Back then, the numismatic publications were barely online and mostly as a place to subscribe to their print editions.
+When I started this blog, there were few websites for coin collectors.
+Numismatic publications were barely online.
+Their web presence was used to lure subscribers to their print editions.
 Since starting this blog, there has been a growth in numismatic news outlets and other information.
-Rather than reporting the news, I moved to a little more analysis and opinion on the numismatic news of the day while keeping with other collecting information.
+I welcome everyone who has joined me online.

 To those who have been around from the beginning, thank you for staying with me.